nyumets/nyumets.github.io/README.md

 ### Making changes locally

-Once the prerequisites are installed, you can run the local server with autoreload by executing `bundle exec jekyll serve`.
-This will start a dev server at http://localhost:4000.
+Once the prerequisites are installed, you can run `bundle exec jekyll serve` to start the dev server at http://localhost:4000.
+Changes to files within `src/` will be auto-reloaded, but changing the site structure in `_config.yml` will require you to stop and restart the dev server.

 # TODO